Per Clausen: Work in trade unions

 Since his youth, Per Clausen has been politically active in the trade unions and on the Danish left.

 He began in the 1970s as a member of the Danish General Workers' Union-factory youth, and has since taken on multiple position of trust in the trade unions.
 In 1994, he was elected as trade unionist for Dansk Magisterforening.

 Member of parliament

 In 2005, he was elected to the Folketing for the Red-Green Alliance, in the North Jutland County constituency.
 Here he represented the party until 2015, where he was barred from another parliament term due to the rotation princip of the Red-Green Alliance.
 In the period of his parliamentary career, he was among other things, the party's EU-spokesperon, environmental-spokesperson, health-spokesperson and group-leader for the parliamentary group.
 Between 2014 and 2015 he was a member of the parliaments bureau.

-Per Clausen has been described as being a diligent MP and has on multiple occasions, earned the title as the most pertinacious question-raiser of the § 20-spørgsmål i n the Folketing.
-In 2008, LGBT Danmark named him politician of the year, citing his work to secure rights for gay, bisexual. and trans people.
+Per Clausen has been described as being a diligent MP and has on multiple occasions, earned the title as the most pertinacious question-raiser of the § 20-spørgsmål in the Folketing.
+In 2008, LGBT Danmark named him politician of the year, citing his work to secure rights for gay, bisexual and trans people.